 The Project 2016-02 SDT made conforming changes to Reliability Standard CIP-003-Y to shorten applicability statements within the body of CIP standards with "BCS" as the defined acronym for "BES Cyber System".
-The SDT added the option (known as the "all-in" scenario) for entities to group SCI within a BCS it supports; Therefore, no other changes were necessary in Requirement R1 (See the CIP-002 Technical Rationale document for a description of the options for identifying SCI and reasons an entity may choose between the options).

 Requirement R2

 The Project 2016-02 SDT made conforming changes to Reliability Standard CIP-003-Y to align security management control requirements with the virtualization changes.